Code-Institute-Submissions/oakerele-web-My-first-milestone-project/README.md

 ***Preamble***<br>
 This website is my first milestone project.
-It is a fake website for a GYM named Fitness Always Gym.<br> It is designed to showcase what I have learnt so far in HTML and CSS.<br>
+It is a fake website for a GYM named Fitness Always Gym.<br> It is designed to showcase what I have learned so far in HTML and CSS.<br>
 This project is designed for people who are interested in getting fit through physical exercises<br> for a particular area.
 The website provides information as to where to find the Gym - address and phone<br> number, the time-table for the times they are opened and our social media contact platforms such as Facebook,<br>